damianvila/damianvila/README.md

 - :mag: I'm a very curious person, and passionate about my interests.

 Some of my hobbies are found on **Vila Industries**: [https://vilaindustries.com](https://vilaindustries.com).
+I'm hosting most of my projects in [Codeberg](https://codeberg.org/Dmian) now.
+See you there!

 Thanks for visiting.
 Hope to see you again!